Llano del Beal: Roads

 The town is connected by the RM-F43 with the nearby town of El Estrecho de San Ginés (from which it is 600 meters away and from which it is separated by the railway), the Mar Menor and with the Rincón de San Ginés; by the same road in the opposite direction it communicates with La Unión and Cartagena; and by another road, the RM-F42, it passes through El Beal and connects with the RM-12 highway in the vicinity of El Algar.

 Railroad

-Narrow-gauge railway of the Cartagena-Los Nietos Line operated by Renfe Cercanías AM with a station.
+Commuter rail of the Cartagena-Los Nietos Line operated by Renfe with a station.

 Bus

 The road passenger service of the municipality is included within the Movibus brand, an interurban public transport system of the Region of Murcia (Spain), which includes bus services owned by the autonomous region.
 The lines of the concession MUR-004 "Metropolitana Cartagena-Mar Menor" are operated by ALSA (TUCARSA).